 Why Can Doxycycline and Other Antibiotics Cause Yeast Infections?

-Doxycycline and other antibiotics do not only wipe out the bad bacteria that cause infections, but they reduce the beneficial bacteria found in the vagina as well.
+Doxycycline and other antibiotics not only wipe out the bad bacteria that cause infections, but they reduce the beneficial bacteria found in the vagina as well.
 Lactobacillus is one type of beneficial bacteria found in the vagina.

 While antibiotics are often necessary to help the body fight off bacterial infections, they can kill important beneficial bacteria in the vagina.
 When this happens, it throws off your vagina’s natural balance of bacteria and yeast.